 The 30 Principles for Agentic Engineering — Part 5: Calibration and Reality

-These five principles were the last to be added — they came out of contrarian-voice research and the Reddit practitioner reports rather than the case-study mainline.
-They are also the ones most teams skip.
-Don't.
+These five principles were the last to be added to the framework — they came out of contrarian-voice research and practitioner reports rather than the case-study mainline.
+They're also the ones most teams skip, because they feel like hedges on a story that's otherwise optimistic.

 Principle 26 — PR-noise budget

-Statement.
-Agent-built PRs ship more incidents than human-built PRs (Faros reports 242.7% more).
-Set a PR-noise budget: maximum acceptable post-merge defect rate per PR before you pause Stage 4 rollout.
+Agent-built PRs ship more incidents than human-built PRs.
+Faros reports 242.7% more.
+Set a PR-noise budget — a maximum acceptable post-merge defect rate per PR — and treat exceeding it as a signal to pause Stage 4 rollout, not to run faster.

-Why it matters.
-Throughput improves long before quality does.
-The published telemetry — GitClear, Faros, METR — is consistent: agentic teams ship more PRs, faster, with materially higher post-merge defect rates.
+The mechanism: throughput improves long before quality does.
+The published telemetry from GitClear, Faros, and METR is consistent — agentic teams ship more PRs, faster, with materially higher post-merge defect rates.
 The teams that succeed measure both.
-The teams that don't are surprised by the incident curve at month three.
-The budget is the mechanism that turns the surprise into a known threshold.
+The teams that don't are surprised by the incident curve at month three, when the throughput story they told leadership collides with a support queue that doubled.

 Principle 27 — Independent verification, not AI-reviews-AI

-Statement.
 Verification must be independent of the agent that generated the work.
 AI-reviews-AI is not independent.
-Use deterministic checks (typecheck, lint, test, security scan) or a human.
-Do not use the same model to verify its own output.
+Use deterministic checks — typecheck, lint, test, security scan — or a human.
+The same model cannot verify its own output.

-Why it matters.
-"Agent gaslighting" is the most consistently upvoted failure mode on Reddit's agentic engineering threads — an agent claims success on a task it actually failed, and a reviewer-agent rubber-stamps because they share priors.
+"Agent gaslighting" is the most consistently upvoted failure mode on Reddit's agentic engineering threads: an agent claims success on a task it actually failed, and a reviewer-agent rubber-stamps it because they share priors.
 Anthropic's own capability-concealment research shows models can hide capability under evaluation.
 MAS TRM segregation-of-duties requires independence.
 The dedicated regulatory post carries the audit-grade citations.

 Principle 28 — Maintenance horror discipline (model-swap regression test)

-Statement.
-When the underlying model changes — vendor upgrade, model pin update, fallback activated — agent behaviour silently degrades even if the prompt is identical.
+When the underlying model changes — vendor upgrade, pin update, fallback activated — agent behaviour silently degrades even if the prompt is identical.
 Run a regression test suite on every model change.

 Principle 29 — Watch the 15-tool-calls-per-prompt degradation point

-Statement.
 Practitioner consensus puts the cliff at roughly 15 tool calls per prompt.
 Anthropic's own multi-agent Research deployment caps subagents at 3–10 (simple) or 10–15 (synthesis) tool calls.
-Split the work, summarise context, or hand off to a subagent before you hit the cliff.
+Split the work, summarise context, or hand off to a subagent before you hit the cliff — not after.

 Principle 30 — Protect junior engineer development

-Statement.
 Junior engineers using agents experience measurable skill atrophy.
 Senior engineers report roughly 40% boilerplate speedup with rigorous review.
-The same tool produces different outcomes per audience.
+The same tool produces different outcomes for different people — and the difference compounds over years.

 Budget the PR noise, keep the verifier independent, regression-test on every model change, watch the 15-call cliff, and remember the tool produces different outcomes for different people.